plast-lab/doop/README.md

 #### PLATFORM (--platform)
 Optional --- default: java_8.
 The platform to use for the analysis.
 The possible Java options are java_N where N is the java version (3, 4, 5, 6, 7, 8 etc.).
 The android options are android_N_V where N is the Android version (20, 21, 22, 23, 24, 25 etc.) and V is the variant ("stubs" for the Android SDK libraries or "fulljars" for custom built platforms).
+At the moment Doop does not support the Java 9+ platforms as for these versions the runtime is packaged differently.

 Example: